Leopard printed cat sitting

-Young or old, indoors or outdoors, any cat can be affected by worms at any time.
-You can help your cat out by getting to know these unwelcome visitors a little better, finding out how to spot the symptoms of a worm infestation and by regular cat worming.
+Young or old, indoors or outdoors, any cat can be affected by worms at some point.
+You can help your buddy out by getting to know these unwelcome visitors a little better, learning how to spot the symptoms of worm infestations, and administering regular worming treatments...

-By ‘cat worms’, we mean an assortment of parasites that have a habit of finding a home in your cat’s stomach or intestine.
-All types can lead to serious health issues, they’re easily passed on - and some can cause problems for humans, too.
+By 'worms', we mean an assortment of parasites that have a habit of finding a home in your buddy's stomach or intestine.
+All types can lead to serious health issues; they're easily passed on, and some can cause problems for humans as well.

 Fortunately, with the right cat worming treatment, stopping an outbreak in its tracks is usually pretty simple.